ksiva14/PG3901-Project6_FinalProject/README.md

 * There are two ways to run our project, running rails server and connecting locally, or using or heroku deployment by running heroku open -a project6-3901.
 Alternatively, use the link below in the feature walkthrough
 * Rake test will run our test suite.
 If there are issues with installing 'pg' gem during bundle install, running this command fixed that issue.
+* Main cannot be deployed to heroku but is able to run `rails server`
+* Heroku is deployed on the `heroku` branch

 sudo apt-get install postgresql-client libpq5 libpq-dev